ariargenta/yashima-engine/docs/design/vision-and-scope.md

 ### 1.1 Problem Statement
 The field of graphics programming presents a significant educational challenge: while theoretical resources are abundant, practical implementation experiences are scarce.
 This leads to several key issues:

-**Current State**:
+**State of art**:
 - Learning graphics programming typically involves either:
   - Following tutorials that don't scale to production needs
-  - Or diving into complex engines without understanding core concepts
+  - Diving into complex engines without understanding core concepts
 - Documentation often explains *what* but rarely *why* and *how*
 - Real-world optimization techniques remain largely inaccessible to learners